-- Agilysys Lodging Management System® (LMS) is web-enabled and runs 24/7 to automate every aspect of hotel operations in properties of 1,000 rooms or more.
-Its foundation expands to incorporate modules for sales and catering, activities scheduling, attraction ticketing and more. - Agilysys Visual OneTM PMS is installed in hotels ranging from 50-1,500 rooms.
-For complex resorts that require an enterprisewide system, Visual One provides an integrated solution with interfaces to leading global distribution systems (GDSs) and other Agilysys products. - Agilysys InsightTM Mobile Manager is a mobile dashboard application that enables hotel managers to quickly view key property information including arrivals and departures, VIPs, total guests, housekeeping, revenue and groups from a mobile device.
+Agilysys Visual One[TM] PMS is installed in hotels ranging from 50-1,500 rooms.
+For complex resorts that require an enterprise-wide system, Visual One provides an integrated solution with interfaces to leading global distribution systems (GDSs) and our other products.

+Agilysys InsightTM Mobile Manager is a mobile dashboard application that enables hotel managers to quickly view key property information - including arrivals and departures, VIPs, total guests, housekeeping, revenue and groups - from a mobile device.
 It is supported by iPad®, iPad mini and iPhone® mobile devices and integrates fully with the Agilysys LMS property management solution.